OctopusDeploy/blog/blog/2020-05/octopus-release-2020-2/index.md

 ![Improved code editor with fast variable lookups](variable-lookup.png)

 We've also added a handy shortcut to be able to insert variables quickly without needing to click the variable lookup button.

-Press `Control` + `Space` on your keyboard to get a quick variable lookup menu with fuzzy search support.
+Type `Control` + `Space` to get a quick variable lookup menu with fuzzy search support.
 Select the appropriate variable using the arrow keys and then press `Enter`.
-This simply update is very handy once you get used to it.
-Try it today.
+This simple update is quite useful once you get used to it.

+Try it today!

 ## Breaking changes